Plan your trip to Meghalaya - The Meghalaya Odyssey

 Areas around Police bazaar and Lewduh market are also very popular for those interested in shopping.
 One can find winter clothes, handicrafts and handmade jewelry and organic produce.
 As we mentioned in last article, people of Meghalaya are very much passionate about music and you can find many cafes and bakeries themed around legendary rock musicians.
 You can read more about places to visit in Shillong and plan your trip in our travel guide.

-Places to visit in Meghalaya - Mawphlang - Do not miss out to add this in your Meghalaya itinerary
+Places to visit in Meghalaya - Mawphlang - Do not miss out on this place

 Pronounced - Maw - phlang (Maw rhymes with Law)